 In order to exercise the aforementioned voting rights, shareholders and other persons entitled to attend shareholders' meetings must notify us in writing of their intention to do so by the date mentioned on the notice of the annual shareholders' meeting and at the place mentioned on the notice of the shareholders' meeting.
 In addition, holders of type II shares must notify us of the number of shares they hold.
 Type II shares are common shares in the form of an entry in our shareholders register with issue of a share certificate consisting of a main part without dividend coupon.
-In addition to type II shares, type I shares are available.
-Type I shares are common shares in the form of an entry in our shareholders register without issue of a share certificate.
+In addition to type II shares are available.
+Type I shares are common shares in the form of a share certificate.
+Type II shares are only available should our Supervisory Board decide.
 Our preference shares are in the form of an entry in our shareholders register without issue of a share certificate.